punkish/pauline/README.md

 # Pauliner
-*(right now) a naive geoparser*
+*a naive geoparser, but you may be intrigued by its presumptuousness*

-A rather naive geoparser, but you may be intrigued by its pretentiousness.
 I use `natural` to tokenize the input, then match NN and NNP against a dump of [Geonames](http://geonames.org) (right now using only German place names).

 ![Anatomy of Pauliner](docs/pauliner.jpg)